Trevor Sinclair

 Trevor Lloyd Sinclair (born 2 March 1973) is an English football coach, former professional footballer and pundit.

-As a player, he was winger who notably played in the Premier League for Queens Park Rangers, West Ham United and Manchester City.
+As a player, he was a winger who notably played in the Premier League for Queens Park Rangers, West Ham United and Manchester City.
 He also played in the Football League for Blackpool and Cardiff City where he retired in 2008.
 He has since come out of retirement on two occasions and has featured for non-league sides Lancaster City in 2014 and Squires Gate in 2018.

 He was capped twelve times by England, four of which came in the 2002 FIFA World Cup.
 He won the 1997 Match of the Day Goal of the Season after scoring a bicycle kick in an FA Cup tie against Barnsley.
 Following his retirement, Sinclair largely worked as a pundit on both television and radio, most notably for BBC Sport on Football Focus and Final Score.
 During the 2014–15 season, he was named assistant manager of Lancaster City, who he briefly came out of retirement with.
 In 2018 he played a single game for Squires Gate.

 Club career

 Blackpool

 Sinclair was born in Dulwich, London, but grew up in Manchester.
 He began his career at Blackpool where he played from 1989 to 1993.
 When he made his debut for Blackpool, on 19 August 1989, he became the club's youngest ever player, at 16 years, five months, breaking Colin Greenall's record set nine years earlier.
-Sinclair's record was in turn broken by Matty Kay in November 2005.
+Sinclair's record was in turn broken by Matty Kay in November 2006.

 Sinclair was inducted into the Hall of Fame at Bloomfield Road when it was officially opened by former Blackpool player Jimmy Armfield in April 2006.
 Organised by the Blackpool Supporters Association, Blackpool fans around the world voted on their all-time heroes.
 Five players from each decade are inducted; Sinclair is in the 1990s.

 He made 112 league appearances for the Seasiders, scoring 15 goals.